-In this guide you will learn how to generate a list of advertisers you should go after using traffic criteria, and how you can sort and prioritize your lead list.
+Learn how to generate a list of advertisers you should go after using traffic criteria, and how you can sort and prioritize your lead list.
 Using traffic data will help you focus your efforts on advertisers that have a need for your services.

-Our SimilarWeb experts recommend using the following filters to identify relevant advertisers:
+Our Similarweb experts recommend using the following filters to identify relevant advertisers:

-Traffic - this filter will enable you to find advertisers that are generating traffic from specific geographies, based on the strengths of your inventory.
+Geography Settings: This filter will enable you to find advertisers that are generating traffic from specific geographies, based on the strengths of your inventory.
 Choose ‘Worldwide’ if you offer global traffic coverage.

-Traffic Sources: identify advertisers that are already spending on paid media by setting your criteria to at least 1% of traffic coming from paid Search and Display Ads - these advertisers are already allocating some budget for paid efforts and are easier to convince.
+Marketing Channels: Identify advertisers that are already spending on paid media by setting your criteria to at least 1% of traffic coming from paid Search and Display Ads - these advertisers are already allocating some budget for paid efforts and are easier to convince.

-[Optional] Traffic and Engagement - for extra focus, use total website visits or page views to set the maximum number of website visits as a criteria, and focus your search on the smaller players - the advertisers you’ve probably missed out until now (e.g. websites with less than 10M visits).
+[Optional]Visits, Visitors & Total Pageviews: For extra focus, use total monthly visits or page views to set the maximum number of website visits as a criterion, and focus your search on the smaller players - the advertisers you’ve probably missed out until now (e.g. websites with less than 10M visits).

-[Optional] Growth Filters - find advertisers that are losing traffic month-over-month or year-over-year, and need your solution to catch up with their competition.
+[Optional]Traffic Changes: Find advertisers that are losing traffic month-over-month or year-over-year, and need your solution to catch up with their competition.

-Once you created your list of prequalified leads, the next step is to plan your efforts and focus on the ones that are the most likely to convert, based on buying signals and opportunity size.
+Once you created your list of pre-qualified leads, the next step is to plan your efforts and focus on the ones that are the most likely to convert, based on buying signals and opportunity size.

-Our SimilarWeb experts recommend using the following metrics to sort your list and prioritize your efforts:
+Our Similarweb experts recommend using the following metrics to sort your list and prioritize your efforts:

-(1) Prioritizing leads according to decline in traffic: websites with a sharp decrease in traffic will have a pressing need to attract new audience using paid efforts.
+(1) Prioritizing leads according to decline in traffic: websites with a sharp decrease in traffic will have a pressing need to attract a new audience using paid efforts.
 Sort your list using the MoM/YoY Traffic Change columns to see which websites are experiencing the strongest decrease in traffic.

-For extra focus, look for websites with negative traffic trends year-over-year AND month-over-month.
+Note: For extra focus, look for websites with negative traffic trends year-over-year AND month-over-month.

 (2) Increase in paid media is a strong buying signal: advertisers that are paying for user acquisition will have a higher likelihood of converting as they are in the market for advertising solutions.
 View this monthly to make sure you’re reaching out as they are still ramping up!